fischuu/fischuu.github.io/lectures/IntroductionToR/index.md

 * It is easier to prepare the script and run it then as whole.

 * Copy+Paste for similar tasks

 ---

+## Demonstration of a typical R-Session

+* Lets have a look on how a R session typically goes.

+* The example situation is that we received from a colleague an R script that performs a certain analysis and we want to run it on our computer

+* We will run into an error and fix it

+* We run the analysis, save the results and end the session.

+* (I'll add here later a YouTube Video that we demonstrate the same steps.)

+---